-- AChlorophyll is the site of respiration; so, if there is more chlorophyll, more respiration can occur.
+- AChlorophyll is the site of photosynthesis; so, if there is more chlorophyll, more photosynthesis can occur.

-- BChlorophyll is the site of photosynthesis; so, if there is more chlorophyll, more photosynthesis can occur.
+- CChlorophyll is the site of digestion; so, if there is more chlorophyll, more digestion can occur.

-- EChlorophyll is the site of digestion; so, if there is more chlorophyll, more digestion can occur.
+- EChlorophyll is the site of respiration; so, if there is more chlorophyll, more respiration can occur.